secureCodeBox/documentation/docs/how-tos/automatically-repeating-scans.md

 ## Setup

 For the sake of the tutorial, we assume that you have your Kubernetes cluster already up and running and that we can work in your default namespace.
-If not check out the [installation](/docs/getting-started/installation/) for more information.
+If not, check out the [installation](/docs/getting-started/installation/) for more information.

 We will start by installing the typo3 scanner:
 ```bash